SBUTextbook/SBUTextbook.github.io/README.md

-Last edited: August 21, 2019
+Last edited: August 30, 2019
-# Update 8/21: Links for all AMS classes updated, working on the rest.
+# Update 8/30: Should hopefully have the rest fixed tonight.

 ## Hello
 * This is a crowd-sourced list of links to free PDFs of textbooks for various courses at SBU.
 This page is updated whenever a new PDF is found, especially around the start of each semester.